MikeEbbe/team-builder/README.md

-# team-builder
+# Team Builder
 Inazuma Eleven Team Builder

-With this application you can form your own team consisting of Inazuma Eleven players.
+With this application you can form your own Inazuma Eleven teams.

 ## Functionality
 Currently you can choose from all Inazuma Eleven 1, 2 and 3 players, including scout characters.